About Vellore

 Peak Season: December to January & May to June

-Vellore has many historic and religious attractions.
-The famous Sripuram Srilakshmi Golden Temple is situated near Vellore.
-The Vellore Fort is prime attraction in the town completely made of granite stone.
+Vellore has many historic and religious attractions that one must visit as part of Vellore tour packages.
+The famous Sripuram Srilakshmi Golden Temple is also situated near Vellore.
+The Vellore Fort is the prime attraction in the town completely made of granite stone.
 The Fort might have been built during the rule of Chinna Bommi Nayak (1526 to 1595 AD).
-The Fort is one of the most perfect specimens of Military architecture in South India.
+The Fort is one of the most perfect specimens of military architecture in South India.
 The Jalakandeswarar Temple inside the Fort is a very fine example of Vijayanagar architecture.
-The other important attractions of Vellore include the Clock Tower, the State Government Museum, the French Bungalow, Science Park, Vainu Bappu Observatory, Amirthi Zoological Park, Big Mosque, St. Johns Church and the Pearl Palace.
+Clock Tower, the State Government Museum, the French Bungalow, Science Park, Vainu Bappu Observatory, Amirthi Zoological Park, Big Mosque, St. Johns Church, and the Pearl Palace are the other important Vellore tourist places.

-Vellore has very good connectivity with major towns in Tamilnadu, Andhra Pradesh and Karnataka.
-Katpadi Junction on the outskirts of Vellore has frequent train connectivity with cities like Chennai, Bangalore, Tirupati, Vijayawada, Mangalore, Trivandrum, Coimbatore, etc. Vellore Bus Station is connected with frequent buses to above cities along with nearby towns like Kanchipuram, Pondicherry, Chittoor, Tirupathi, etc.
+About 126 km from Vellore, Chennai International Airport is the nearest airport that has well-flight connectivity with almost all the major cities of India, and abroad.
+Katpadi Junction on the outskirts of Vellore has frequent train connectivity with cities like Chennai, Bangalore, Tirupati, Vijayawada, Mangalore, Trivandrum, Coimbatore, etc. Vellore Bus Station is connected with frequent buses with Chennai, Kanchipuram, Pondicherry, Chittoor, Tirupathi, and Bangalore.

 The best time to visit Vellore is between the months of October to March.
 It usually takes a full day to visit important places in Vellore.